Flights to South Sudan

 Flights from Uganda to South Sudan

 From Uganda you can fly non-stop from Entebbe Airport, and arrive at the only destination in South Sudan: Juba.
-This is the only non-stop flight route from Uganda to South Sudan, operated by 3 different airlines — none of which are low-cost airlines.
+This is the only non-stop flight route from Uganda to South Sudan, operated by 2 different airlines — Badr Airlines and Uganda Airlines.

 Uganda to South Sudan with a stopover